Satyam1203/react-talkbot/README.md

 # React TalkBot

-Convey your message to your users through displaying a bautiful animation
+Convey your message to your users through displaying a beautiful animation

 ## Installation